Josef Zotter, born 21 February 1961 in Feldbach (Styria/Austria)

-Josef Zotter is married with three children.
+Josef Zotter is married to Ulrike Zotter and has three children.

 1987: The Zotter family business is established.
 At only 26, Josef Zotter decides to go it alone and bring his creative ideas to fruition.
 With his wife Ulrike, they open the Zotter Konditorei confectionery at the central Glacisstraße address in Graz, southern Austria.
 Zotter's unusual creations like the "Hemp Bar", the "Funny Cake" and the "Runner Bean Roulade with Coriander" gain international recognition.
 Josef Zotter expands his business and opens three more branches.

 1992: In a back room of the confectionery in Graz, Josef Zotter begins to produce chocolate and creates hand-scooped chocolate , delicious bars with layered centres - a mixture of creative genius and skilled craftsmanship.
 He also creates a new 70g bar and replaces the customary cubic break-off shape with a seamless chocolate coating.
 Zotter's first range of flavours included poppy and cinnamon, pumpkin macaroon and marzipan, hemp, dried fruit, champagne and grilled walnuts with marzipan.